DataBiosphere/job-manager/servers/cromwell/README.md

   "queryExtensions": []
 }
 ```
-  - Both "editable" and "bulkEditable" will be treated as `false` unless explicity set to `true`; if the field is editable, then "fieldType" is required.

 - (Required for CaaS) Configure fields to display
   - **Note:** If you want to use use Job Manager against Cromwell-as-a-Service, which is using SAM/Google OAuth for authZ/authN, the `capabilities_config.json` must also include some extra fields, as well as proper scopes, which are shown as below: